Our pathway to powering the state with affordable, clean and reliable energy for everyone

 • Progress to our renewable energy goal: The Roadmap sets out a coordinated way forward to support private investment in at least 12 gigawatts of renewable energy generation and 2 gigawatts of long duration storage by 2030, and even more over time.
 We measure our progress toward this goal by calculating the contribution of projects in operation and projects underway.

 • Projects in operation: These are projects that are delivering electricity to the grid or storing electricity from the grid or a grid-related project.
-The output from a project in operation contributes to the renewable energy goal.
+The output from a project in operation contributes to the Roadmap’s minimum objectives for renewable energy generation and storage.

-• Projects underway: These are projects that were committed after November 2019, and have passed through several important development milestones and are on the pathway to construction.
-A subset of these projects are Roadmap projects, which have been awarded a Long-Term Service Agreement (LTESA) through a competitive tender process or Access Rights.
+• Projects underway: These are projects that were committed after November 2019, have passed through several important development milestones and are on the pathway to construction.